Counting Various Classes of Tournament Score Sequences: Counting score sequences

 \end{theorem}

 Using Theorem \ref{bent3} and the computer available to him, Bent computed $S(n)$ for $n\le 27$.
 With an alternative method, which allowed him to compute $S_{2n}$ from array $F_n$ and to compute $S_{2m+1}$ from arrays $F_m$ and $F_{m+1}$, he was able to extend his result up to $n=36$.
 The limiting factor was the speed of the computer he was using.

-Today the OEIS entry \href{https://oeis.org/A000571}{A000571} gives values of $S(n)$ up to $n = 1,675$.
+A recent paper by Claesson et al.\ \cite{CDFS} provides an alternative method for counting score sequences.
+Today the OEIS entry \seqnum{A000571} gives values of $S(n)$ up to $n = 1,675$.
+As a test of our programs for this paper, we verified these numbers for $n \le 500$.